 About Daisy Dunn

-Dr Daisy Dunn is an award-winning classicist and author of seven books.
-Her latest, Not Far from Brideshead: Oxford between the Wars, a classicist’s portrait of the university city and WaterstonesDaily Telegraph and Independent book of 2022, was selected for Radio 4’s Open Book and long-listed for the Runciman Award.
+Daisy’s previous book, Not Far from Brideshead: Oxford between the Wars, a classicist’s portrait of the university city, was a WaterstonesDaily Telegraph and Independent book of the year, selected for Radio 4’s Open Book, and longlisted for the Runciman Award.

-Previously, in 2019, Daisy wrote a dual biography of the two Pliny’s entitled In The Shadow of Vesuvius: A Life of Pliny, which was a New York Times Editor’s Choice; Of Gods and Men: 100 Stories from Ancient Greece & Rome; and the Ladybird Expert book on HomerAhead of the books’ publication she was interviewed by the Sunday Times.
+Previously, in 2019, Daisy wrote a dual biography of the two Plinys entitled In The Shadow of Vesuvius: A Life of Pliny, which was a New York Times Editor’s Choice and book of the year in a number of publications; Of Gods and Men: 100 Stories from Ancient Greece & Rome; and the Ladybird Expert book on HomerThe same year she was interviewed by the Sunday Times.

 Daisy’s debut books, Catullus’ Bedspread: The Life of Rome’s Most Erotic Poet, and The Poems of Catullus: A New Translation, were published by HarperCollins on both sides of the Atlantic in 2016 and earned her a place in the Guardian‘s list of leading female historians.

 Alongside her books, Daisy is a critic and cultural commentator, with columns in The Spectator and Spear’s, and regular bylines in The Sunday Times, Daily Telegraph, Engelsberg Ideas and Literary Review.
-She has also written for The Times, Daily Mail, Evening Standard, History Today, The London Magazine, New Statesman, Newsweek, The Oldie, The TLS and Catholic Herald, and in the US she has written for The LA Review of Books, New Criterion and Lit Hub.
+She has also written for The Times, Daily Mail, Evening Standard, History Today, The London Magazine, New Statesman, Newsweek, The Oldie, The TLS and Catholic Herald, and in the US she has written for the LA Review of Books, New Criterion and Lit Hub.
 She is Editor of ARGO: A Hellenic Review, an international journal of Greek culture published by the Hellenic Society.

 Born in London, Daisy grew up in a family of artists in Wimbledon before reading Classics at the University of Oxford and winning a scholarship to study for a Master’s in the History of Art at the Courtauld Institute, specialising in Titian, Venice and Renaissance Europe.
 In 2013 she was awarded her PhD in Classics at University College London, where she was recipient of the AHRC doctoral award, the Gay Clifford Award for Outstanding Women Scholars, and an Italian Cultural Society scholarship.
+Her expertise lies in the history and literature of ancient Greece and Rome.

 In 2015 her essay ‘An Unlikely Friendship: Oscar Wilde and Henri de Toulouse-Lautrec’ was longlisted for the international Notting Hill Editions Essay Prize.
 In 2020 she was awarded the Classical Association Prize in recognition of her work to bring Classics into the public eye.
-She has spoken at Hay, Cheltenham, Bath and many other literary festivals.Her agent is Georgina Capel at Georgina Capel Associates Ltd.
+She has spoken at Hay, Cheltenham, Bath and many other literary festivals.
+Her agent is Georgina Capel at Georgina Capel Associates Ltd. She tweets at @Daisyfdunn, is on Instagram @Daisydunnauthor and YouTube.